exiang/open_hub_wiki/Naming-Convention.md

 Multilingual data column are name in convention of `xyz_(en|ms|zh_cn|...)` (e.g. `xyz_en`, `xyz_zh`, `image_xyz_en`, `text_xyz_ms`).
 Language code are added as postfix to the column name.

 ###### meta data
+Developer can easily add 'virtual column' to any table in the database without changing the table structure.
+It is especially useful for module developer to extend the function of existing common block table (e.g. organization, individual, event).
+Think of it likes Wordpress database meta structure.

+####### meta_structure
+####### meta_item

 ### Controllers & actions
 OpenHub controllers follow these naming conventions: